-Dr. Zdanowicz received Board Certification (Diplomate status) with the American Board of Periodontology in May of 2001.
-After a 13-year career in the Navy he resigned his naval commission with many accolades and the rank of Commander in September, 2003.
-Shortly thereafter, he was fortunate to have been offered an assignment with the Air Force Reserve.
-In November, 2004 Dr. Zdanowicz began his association with the 512th Airlift Wing on Dover Air Force Base in Dover, Delaware.
-He is currently the Chief of Dental Services holding the rank of Colonel.
+Shortly thereafter, he was fortunate to be offered an assignment with the Air Force Reserve.
+In November 2004, Dr. Zdanowicz began his association with the 512th Airlift Wing on Dover Air Force Base in Dover, Delaware.
+He is currently the Chief of Dental Services with the rank of Colonel.

 As a specialist, Dr. Zdanowicz focuses on the need for continued exposure and education to all new procedures and instrumentation that support the ideal patient outcome.
 He feels fortunate to have attended educational events in locales spanning from Seoul, Korea and Tokyo, Japan throughout the Untied States.
 His passion for periodontics includes an astute understanding of the contributing factor of occlusal disharmony in periodontal disease.